 I have the pleasure of connecting relationally with pastors and leaders from around the world.
-It could be as simple as a pastor asking for baptism resources, to a pastor on the verge of walking away from ministry because of burnout or emotional fatigue.
+It could be as simple as a pastor asking for curriculum advice or as complicated as a pastor on the verge of walking away from ministry because of burnout or emotional fatigue.
 No matter the need of the pastor, my role allows me to speak into their lives and listen to their difficulties.

 What are common hardships or needs that pastors have been opening up to you about?

 Pastors have a heart for people.
 They want to see people cared for, loved, and connected to others.
-While they constantly pour into others, many seem to not have a community to do the exact same for them.
+While they constantly pour into others, many seem to be lacking a community to do the exact same for them.
 This leaves pastors feeling alone, disconnected, and unsupported.
 That’s where I get to step in.
-Some pastoral support calls may start as simple as, “I need help organizing my volunteer structure.”
+Some pastoral support calls may start as simple as “I need help organizing my volunteer structure.”
 However, most calls turn into pastors telling me they needed a listening ear, someone to relate to, or even just a friend.

 How have you seen 1-on-1 support impact the pastors who reach out to you?